ashutosh-goyal/Unitary-A1-reinforcement-learning-based-locomotion/README.md

 ---

 ### Part 2 — Curriculum Learning (Stable but Bounding)
 > The robot learns stable, rhythmic locomotion with coordinated leg movements.
-However, the gait shows **elevated aerial phases (~31.6%)** — the robot bounds rather than walks, which is suboptimal for inspection.
+However, the gait shows **elevated aerial phases** — the robot bounds rather than walks, which is suboptimal for inspection.

 ---

 ### Part 3 — Curriculum + Domain Randomization (Final Policy ✅)
-> The robot achieves **contact-consistent, stable locomotion** with aerial phase reduced to just 4.3% and mean foot contact improved to 2.3 feet.
+> The robot achieves **contact-consistent, stable locomotion** with a reduction in aerial phase and an improvement in mean foot contact.
 This is the inspection-ready policy.

 ---
 ## 🔬 Method